Bevy raises $40M for enterprise events in deal anchored by 25 Black investors

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

 Bevy has raised $40 million at a $325 million valuation to grow its platform for staging virtual events for enterprises.
-And it has also broken a diversity barrier by getting 25 Black leaders as its investors.
+And it has also broken a diversity barrier by bringing 25 Black leaders on as investors.

-Palo Alto, California-based Bevy helps enterprises build, grow, and scale their global customer communities using its community platform for virtual, in-person, and hybrid digital-physical events.
+Palo Alto, California-based Bevy helps enterprises build, grow, and scale their global customer communities using its platform for virtual, in-person, and hybrid digital-physical events.

 The funding came from Accel Partners, LinkedIn, Qualtrics cofounder Ryan Smith, and Upfront Ventures.
-About 70% of the people participating in the round — representing 20% of total funds raised — are Black investors, including diversity pioneer James Lowry, Facebook board member Peggy Alford, and Beats by Dre marketing exec Omar Johnson.
+About 70% of the individuals participating in the round — representing 20% of total funds raised — are Black investors, including diversity pioneer James Lowry, Facebook board member Peggy Alford, and Beats by Dre marketing exec Omar Johnson.

 A call to change

-How this happened was an interesting tale.
-Bevy CEO Derek Andersen and cofounders Joel Fernandes and Alex Bendig started Bevy in 2017, after they had success with Startup Grind.
-With Bevy, they wanted to build a platform for enterprise communities, but the pandemic forced them to building virtual communities and digital events.
+Bevy CEO Derek Andersen and cofounders Joel Fernandes and Alex Bendig started Bevy in 2017, after finding success with Startup Grind.
+With Bevy, they wanted to build a platform for enterprise communities, but the pandemic forced them to focus on virtual communities and digital events.

 A year ago, Bevy was looking at a different problem.
-It had grown to 27 employees, but had no Black employees.
+It had grown its headcount to 27 without a single Black employee.
 After the killing of George Floyd and the Black Lives Matter unrest, Andersen had to grapple with uncomfortable truths.

-“A year ago, I’m embarrassed to say, of the 27 people on the team, not a single one was Black or Brown,” Andersen said.
+“A year ago, I’m embarrassed to say, of the 27 people on the team, not a single one was Black or brown,” Andersen said.
 “When George Floyd was murdered on May 25, we started to really look inside of ourselves.
 What could we do to bring about the change that needs to happen?”

-With his own children, who are between three and 11, Andersen said he had conversations about racism.
-He also looked inside his company to talk about what it could do.
-The more he thought about it, the more Andersen believed that improving racial inequities wasn’t only the right thing to do in the tech sector, but it was the profitable thing to do because it made so much business sense, especially for a community-oriented company.
+Andersen said he had conversations about racism with his children, who are between three and 11.
+He also looked inside his company to see what it could do.
+The more he thought about it, the more Andersen believed that improving racial inequities in the tech sector wasn’t only the right thing to do, it was the profitable thing to do, especially for a community-oriented company.

 “We set a goal internally to bring about the change, as we know about 14% of the U.S. population is black,” Andersen said.
 “So we said we needed that to be at a minimum there.
-But we need to be well above that.
-So we can really speed these things up.
-And so we set a goal internally to have 20% of our team to be from the Black and Brown communities.”
+But we need to be well above that so we can really speed these things up.
+And so we set a goal internally to have 20% of our team to be from the Black and brown communities.”

 Slowly, Andersen started hiring Black and Latinx employees.
 Today, the company has 14% Black and Latinx employees on its staff of 100.
-By September, Andersen said his goal is to reach 20% of the workforce.
+Andersen said his goal is to make that 20% of the workforce by September.
 Half of Andersen’s direct reports are women.

 Getting investors on board

 Andersen didn’t do it alone.
 He got help from Black investors like Kobie Fuller, general partner at Upfront and founder of Valence.
-When Fuller and others learned he was serious, they referred more Black employee candidates to Bevy.
+When Fuller and others learned he was serious, they referred more Black job candidates to Bevy.

-“I saw is that this could be a very large company worth billions and billions of dollars,” Fuller said.
-“But what I’m most excited about Derrick, as a founder CEO, is not what he’s building, but how he’s building it.
+“I saw that this could be a very large company worth billions and billions of dollars,” Fuller said.
+“But what I’m most excited about [with] Derrick, as a founder/CEO, is not what he’s building, but how he’s building it.
 And the type of angle he’s taking around prioritizing culture and team and thinking about it, not from only regarding his workforce, but all facets of the organization, including the board and also the cap table.”

-As it has added more diversity, the company has also become more valuable.
-At the $325 million valuation, Bevy is 4 times more valuable than it was a year ago.
+As the company has increased its diversity, it has also become more valuable.
+At its current $325 million valuation, Bevy is 4 times more valuable than it was a year ago.
 The company has raised $60 million to date.

 “I’m trying to build the future of my product,” Andersen said.
 “Why wouldn’t I try to build the future with my team?
 And why wouldn’t I try to build the future with my investor base?
 We are a community platform.
 Our message is that if Bevy can do it, anybody can do it.
 There’s no reason every company can’t do this.”

-What made sense was that the company needed to reach out to the community to build a community platform.
+What seemed obvious was that the company needed to reach out to the community to build a community platform.

 “With us being a community platform, it’s silly to think that we’re going to be the best community platform that’s out there if our organization doesn’t appropriately reflect the communities that we serve,” Fuller said.
 “Derek set KPIs against the diversity metrics, which a lot of people will talk about, but he drove action toward diversity.
 We have to think about bringing the Black community closer to the innovation economy, where wealth is created at a staggering rate.”